ProAgileAB/agile-team-development/guides/Organizational-Goals-for-Teams.md

 # Organizational Goals for Teams
 <img src="images/goals-for-teams.png" >

-Note, this guide have some shared parts with the Product Goals for Teams Guide.
-Similar passages have been marked with grey so that people familiar with that guide can see what differs.

 ## Time required
 Typically 30 min - 1 hours, depending on how unfamiliar/unclear the vision and goals are to the team.